etnami/song-popularity-dual-model/README.md

 | Random Forest 1 (no explicit)* | 59.63% | 91.67% | **9.03%** | 0.506 |
 | Random Forest 2 (+ explicit) | 58.93% | 91.26% | 7.87% | 0.511 |

-\* Marked as the best-performing model of its type in the coursework's own results tables.
+\* Marked as the best-performing model of its type in my coursework results tables.
-† These three figures for SWR are very likely inaccurate: see Verification note below.
-Only SWR's AUC (0.524) was independently confirmed by its own ROC computation.
+† SWR accuracy, specificity and sensitivity are shown as n/a because my code reused another model's predictions (see Verification note); only its AUC (0.524) was computed correctly.

-**The counterintuitive finding the coursework is built around:** Random Forest 2 has a *higher* AUC than Random Forest 1 (0.511 vs. 0.506), but *lower* sensitivity (7.87% vs. 9.03%).
-Since the whole point of a popularity classifier is catching popular songs, and sensitivity is what measures that, RF1 (not RF2) is the better model despite its lower AUC.
-Both logistic regressions and the stepwise model scored exactly 0% sensitivity: they never predicted a single song as popular, so their "specificity" and "accuracy" numbers are artifacts of always guessing the majority class, not evidence the models found anything.
+**Main finding:** every model performs close to chance (AUC 0.506-0.525).
+Both logistic regressions never predicted a popular song (0% sensitivity), so their high accuracy and specificity only reflect the 62% not-popular majority.
+The Random Forests do flag some songs as popular, but RF1's hit rate (9.0% sensitivity) is barely above its false-alarm rate (8.3%, from 91.67% specificity), which is what chance would give.
+RF1 has higher sensitivity than RF2, while RF2 has the higher AUC (0.511 vs 0.506), but the differences are small, come from one test split, and have no confidence intervals.

 ![Random Forest 1 vs Random Forest 2: AUC comparison](figures/rf1_vs_rf2_auc_comparison.png)

 **Feature importance (Random Forest, explicit-inclusive model):** loudness and energy were the strongest predictors by Mean Decrease Accuracy; tempo and speechiness by Mean Decrease Gini.
-Note this chart is only available for Random Forest 2, since the underlying code never generated a separate importance plot for Random Forest 1.
+Note this chart is only available for Random Forest 2, since my code never generated a separate importance plot for Random Forest 1.

 ![Random Forest 2 variable importance](figures/rf2_feature_importance.png)